8xFF/atm0s-media-server/docs/contributor-guide/transports/rtmp.md

 # RTMP

-RTMP transport is implemeted by use rml_rtmp crate.
+RTMP transport is implemented by using the rml_rtmp crate.

-We start a tcp-server inside media-server create, then create a transport from incomming tcp stream.
+We start a tcp-server inside media-server create, then create a transport from incoming tcp stream.

 Each rtmp session is processed in SAN/IO style: